TheEconomist/the-economist-ukraine-war-dead-and-wounded-estimates/README.md

 ![Meta-estimate plot](plots/meta-estimate.png)

-Our estimate is based on combining public and leaked intelligence estimates of military casualties and deaths in the Russia–Ukraine war with data on war-fire activity and territory shifts.
-Specifically, we use a GAM (using **mgcv**) with predictors being days since the invasion began, cumulative changes in territory, and tensor products of cloud coverage and war-fire activity (both cumulative--war-fire activity being the sum of daily logged activity, and broken down by area of control).
-This outputs an estimate, a confidence interval, and a prediction interval for casualties and dead for every day since February 24th of 2022.
-It currently only predicts dead and casualties for the Russian side, as there are not enough credible estimates of Ukrainian fallen available to produce such meta-estimates.
+Our estimate combines public and leaked intelligence on military casualties in the Russia–Ukraine war with geospatial data on conflict intensity derived from our war-fire system and calculations of shifts in areas of control.
+We fit a generalized additive model (using R’s mgcv package) with three types of predictors:

+* Temporal trend: days since 24 February 2022
+* Changes in territory: cumulative net changes in area controlled by each side
+* War intensity: a tensor-product smooth of cumulative war-fire activity (the sum of daily logged firing events) and cloud cover, both stratified by area of control

+From this GAM we derive daily point estimates, 95% confidence intervals and prediction intervals for casualties and fatalities dating back to the start of the invasion.
+At present we report only Russian losses, as there are too few credible data on Ukrainian fallen to support a robust meta-estimate.

 ## Prerequisites
 - **R** ≥ 4.0